BZoennchen/supercollider-book/chapters/supercollider/pattern.md

 ```

 Later we will see that we can organize our piece by using multiple ``Pbind``.
-But for now let's move on.
+But for now, let's move on.

 ## Examples